How to open an FBS account?

 - In the end, many experts suggest QE is just a way for governments and commercial banks to hide their problems and rely on the central bank to solve them.

-Quantitative easing in practice
+Example of Quantitative easing

 The Bank of Japan (BOJ) started to implement QE in 2001.
 At that time, the economy faced stagnation and the rise of inflation.
-As the Japanese economy is doing pretty well, for now, BOJ threw some hints on exiting this program.
+As the Japanese economy is doing pretty well, for now, BOJ threw some hints about exiting this program.

 The European Central Bank began its quantitative easing program in January 2015.
 The bank decided to stop the policy at the end of 2018, despite the slower economic growth.